ATO-nft/ato/README.md

     }]
 ```

-Then you can deploy on Goerli:
+Then you can deploy to Goerli:

 ```shell
 npx hardhat run scripts/deploy.ts --network goerli
 ```

-Or deploy on Polygon:
+Or deploy to Polygon:

 ```shell
 npx hardhat run scripts/deploy.ts --network polygon